markrebec/zuul/README.md

 These commands will generate models (if they don't exist) and migrations for the `RoleUser`, `PermissionRole` and `PermissionUser` models.
 As with everywhere else in zuul, the model names are based on the default ActiveRecord behavior of sorting alphabetically, but this can all be configured to use custom model and table names for everything.

-###Creating and using authorization abilities (roles & permissions)
+###Run generated migrations
-Once you've run all the generators, you'll need to run the generated migrations with `rake db:migrate` to update your database, and then it's time to start creating roles and permissions (and subjects if you don't have any).
+Once you've run all the generators to create your models and migrations, you'll need to run the generated migrations.
+Run `rake db:migrate` to update your database.

-**Note:** There are no inherent abilities granted by assigning roles or permissions to a subject.
-Just because you define an `:admin` role and assign it to a user, that doesn't mean they can do anything special.
-It's up to you to check whether a subject possesses those roles and permissions in your code and act accordingly.
+###Creating and using roles & permissions

 To create a role, all you need to do is use the `Role.create` method and supply the required fields (`slug` and `level`).
 Roles can be created within a specific context, but that's covered elsewhere in this document.